andiyusanto/oracle-confirmed-sniper/README.md

 python3 redeem_now.py
 ```

 The script will list every redeemable position with size and market type, ask for confirmation, then submit on-chain transactions.
-After redeeming, run `setup.py` to resync the CLOB ledger so the returned USDC.e becomes available for trading:
+After redeeming, run `setup.py` to resync the CLOB ledger so the returned pUSD becomes available for trading:

 ```bash
 python3 setup.py   # syncs CLOB balance after redemption